ABOUT Michiko Kobayashi

-Her designs integrate the characteristics of the Japanese aesthetics such as "wabi-sabi" - a world view that accepts and embraces transience, decaying, and imperfection - and considers asymmetry, empty space, intimacy, and appreciation for the ingenuous integrity of natural objects and processes as an essential element to beauty and life.
+Her designs integrate the characteristics of the Japanese aesthetics of abundance in simplicity and consider asymmetry, empty space, intimacy, and appreciation for the ingenuous integrity of natural objects and processes as an essential element to the arrangements, beauty and life.

 Whether it be Ikebana, or elaborate "western style" arrangement, or plant design, each creation by Michiko represents a miniature universe that is designed to bring harmony and blessings of life to any occasions and spaces of any size.
 They are simultaneously simple, elegant, lively, communicative, sensual, and ecological.